somechris/qansible/roles/apache-website/README.md

      `/foo` are ignored and only the requirements of `/foo/bar` are relevant.
    * `cors`: (Default: ``) (Optional) If `allow-all-simple`, white-list simple requests through CORS.
+   * `cacheable`: (Default: ``) (Optional) If set and false, send response headers that prohibit caching.
+If unset or true, no dedicated cache headers get sent.
    * `deny`: (Default: False) (Optional) If True, unconditionally deny all requests to this location.
    * `expose_server_status`: (Default: False) (Optional) If True, return the